supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 1. On the workspace blade, from the left-hand navigation pane, under **Settings**, select **Agents**, under **Log Analytics agent instructions**, record the values of the **Workspace ID** and **Primary key**.
 You will need them in the next exercise.

    ![](../Media/801-23.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 4: Install Service Map solution